Anal Cancer (cont.)

 - Find a local Oncologist in your town

-These and other symptoms may be caused by anal cancer.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other symptoms may be caused by anal cancer or by other conditions.
+Check with your doctor if any of the following:

 - Bleeding from the anus or rectum.

 - Pain or pressure in the area around the anus.

 - A lump near the anus.

 - A change in bowel habits.

 - Submit »